 The government should sensitise community to delay age of marriage.

 Every year, the World Population Day is observed on July 11.
 The aim of this day is to draw the attention of the world to focus on the importance of population issues.
 The Governing Council of the United Nations Development Programme recommended its introduction in 1989.
-It has been two decades this day is being observed worldwide.
+It has been two decades since this day is being observed as World Population Day worldwide.

 During the period 2015-20, India's fertility rate is 2.24 compare to 1.69 of China.
 During the period 1965-70, China has higher fertility rate.
 Since then, China saw rapid decline as one-child policy was implemented in 1979.

 There are various factors that are responsible for population growth of particular country or particular region.
 The main factors for population growth are fertility, mortality and migration.
 Knowledge of factors contributing to higher fertility levels assumes greater importance in view of the alarming population pressure being experienced in most developing countries.
 It is essential for initiating family planning efforts and regulating programs for fertility control.
 Economics, social and cultural factors affect reproduction, and the average number of children born to married female exposed to the risk of conception throughout the reproductive period varies considerably among different societies.
 To understand the cause of fertility variation one must know the mechanism through socio-economic and environmental variables.

 Marriage is an important factor in the fertility analysis.